Prior GAZ models

 5.5 L aluminum V8 and push-button controlled automatic transmission were standard equipment, just as power brakes, power steering and power windows.
 Body was mounted on a cruciform type frame.

-Styling, again by Leo Yeremeyev, was mostly reminiscent of 1957 model year General Motors cars, with some touches of ’55 – ’56 Packards and various Lincolns.
+Styling was mostly reminiscent of 1957 model year General Motors cars, with some touches of ’55 – ’56 Packards and various Lincolns.

 Chaykas with personal drivers were provided by the Soviet State as a benefit in addition to wages to the high-ranking officials (junior minister level), in theory – strictly for the trips that related to their job.
 These cars, unlike the previous model, were never ever sold into private hands.